sebapersson/petab_sciml/docs/src/format.md

 ### Assigning Neural Network Input

 When a neural network sets a **constant model parameter value or initial value**, its input variable (as specified in the mapping table) is a standard PEtab variable.
-If that input variable is not defined in the parameter table, it should be assigned using the `setValue` operator type in either the condition or hybridization (see example above with `setValue` operator type).
+If that input variable is not defined in the parameter table, it should be assigned using the `setValue` operator type in either the condition or hybridization tables (see example above with `setValue` operator type).

 When a neural network sets **a model derivative or alters the ODE RHS**, the input typically depends on model entities.
-Therefore, the input variable should be assigned using the `setAssignment` operator in the hybridization.
+Therefore, the input variable should be assigned using the `setAssignment` operator in the hybridization table.
 For example, if neural network input `net1_input1` is given by specie `X`, a valid condition table is:

 | **operatorType** | **targetId** | **targetValue** |
 |------------------|-------------|---------------|
 | setAssignment | net_input1  | X             |

-Note, this type of assignment can **only** be made in the hybridization table.

 ## [Parameter Table](@id parameter_table)